 It is often difficult to know if you are sitting crooked in the saddle.
-One of your shoulders may be higher than the other, or your torso may be rotated.
-This creates problems for your horse like difficulty getting the right lead, stiffness on one side while in a shoulder fore being unable to bend through his rib cage on one side.
+One of your shoulders may be higher than the other, or your torso may be rotated pr collapsed on one side.
+This creates problems for your horse like having difficulty getting the right lead.
+One-sided stiffness blocks the horse from being able to bend through his rib cage.

 On the ground, check your stirrup length.
 If one is longer than the other, you are riding crooked.
 Consider how much continuous load must be present on the stirrup leather, to stretch it out.

 PurePosture can help you sit correctly in the saddle allowing you to follow the motion.
 This one-of-a-kind device aligns the spine, increases flexibility and helps solve neck and back pain.
 It is ease to use, safe and fast.
 Most important, its effective.
 Check it out today!